A concentrated portfolio of attractively priced large-cap Canadian companies held for their high-quality characteristics

 Ryan is the lead portfolio manager of Laketon’s Canadian Concentrated Value equity mandate, managing over $2 billion in Canadian equity assets for GLC.

-Ryan’s 15 years of investment industry experience has included stock analysis and portfolio management for several North American equity mandates.
-In addition to a career focus on deep fundamental stock analysis, he has been actively involved in developing both fundamental and quantitative analysis models for a variety of sectors, Canadian and US equity mandates.
+He joined the company in 2004 and his experience has included stock analysis and portfolio management for several North American equity mandates.
+In addition to a career focus on deep fundamental stock analysis, Ryan has been actively involved in developing both fundamental and quantitative analysis models for a variety of sectors, Canadian and U.S. equity mandates.

 Ryan earned an undergraduate degree in commerce from Dalhousie University and an MBA from Wilfrid Laurier University.
 He is also a CFA charterholder.

 Benchmark sources: Copyright®, FTSE is a trade mark of FTSE International Ltd and is used under license.
-TMX is a trade mark of TSX Inc. and is used under license.
 Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); and TSX® is a registered trademark of TSX.
 Copyright®, MSCI Inc.

 Portfolio attributes and rates of return reflect the portfolio strategy used by the Canada Life segregated fund shelf.